-OutdoorLads started the financial year with free reserves of only £13,244 compared with our target of £70,000.
+OutdoorLads started the financial year with free reserves (net current assets less restricted funds) of only £13,244 compared with our target of £70,000.
 The position, however, improved and by the end of March 2021, our free reserve had increased to £22,209.